ministryofjustice/rd-search-backend/README.md

 ## Dev

 Working on the app relies on Python dependencies being installed locally.
-First set up a virtualenv and install
+First set up a virtualenv and install dependencies:
-dependencies:

 ```
 python3 -m venv venv
 source venv/bin/activate
 pip install -e '.[dev, search_backend]'
 ```

+Prior to pushing commits to GitHub, run the pre-commit hooks with:
+`pre-commit run --all-files`

 To build the package manifest with hatchling, run `hatchling build` from terminal at the project root.
 By default this writes to ./dist/, but can be